 Urge Your Electric Utility to Move to 100% Clean Energy by 2035

 Minnesota Power is an investor-owned utility that provides electricity for 145,000 residential and commercial customers across Northern Minnesota, including the City of Duluth and Duluth residents.
-Although Minnesota Power’s renewable energy source profile has grown somewhat over the years, declining from 95% supplied by coal in 2005 to around 50% supplied from renewable sources today, the utility has not committed to any plans to transition to 100% clean energy.
-Xcel Energy, another large investor-owned utility in Minnesota, has committed to 100% renewable energy by 2050.
-With electricity production accounting for 37% of Duluth’s greenhouse gas emissions, urging Minnesota Power to commit to 100% renewable energy is the fastest way to reduce our community’s greenhouse gas emissions.
+Minnesota Power’s renewable energy source profile has grown over the years, declining from 95% supplied by coal in 2005 to around 53% supplied from renewable sources as of 2023.
+The utility has committed to a transition to 100% carbon-free energy and is on track to deliver 70% renewable energy by 2030.
+With electricity production accounting for 62% of Duluth’s greenhouse gas emissions, urging Minnesota Power to commit to 100% renewable energy is the fastest way to reduce our community’s greenhouse gas emissions.

 Most of Minnesota Power’s electricity is used by large industrial operations like mines, taconite facilities, and paper mills.
 But a continued reliance on non-renewable energy is dangerous for the community’s health and contributes to climate change.
-In fact, a reliance on fossil fuels for energy production has contributed significantly to climate change, and according to the U.S. EPA still accounts for more than 84% of U.S. greenhouse gas emissions.
+According to the U.S. EPA, nationwide electricity production is the second highest greenhouse gas emissions source by sector at 25%.

 Did you take this action?
 Report it!